rajgop1/css-task/readme.md

 ### **Important Note**
 🚨 **Do not** edit or refer to the `index.html` file.
 This file contains the final output.
 📝 Instead, write your code in `position.html` and apply the necessary styles there.

+### **You've got this! 💪**
+Take your time, analyze each section carefully, and let me know if you need any help.
+Happy coding! 🚀